eCommerce marketing and selling continues to evolve rapidly.

 Campaigns using a single channel are proven to perform worse than campaigns using multiple channels.

-According to OmniSend, an omnichannel marketing automation platform, in 2020:
+According to OmniSend, an omnichannel marketing automation platform:

 “We found that over the last year, marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign.” “…the preference for omnichannel campaigns increased by 14.8% since 2018.”
 (OmniSend)